jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

   * q quit without saving changes
   * w write the new partition table and exit

-To succesfully create a partition on a new drive, let's select ```sdb``` in the example above.
+To successfully create a partition on a new drive, let's select ```sdb``` in the example above.
 The command ```sudo fdisk /dev/sdb``` will enter into ```fdisk``` and operate on this device.
 Remember all *devices* are accessed through file handles in the ```/dev``` directory.
 Upon executing this command you are greeted with a status message reporting that the partition type cannot be detected or is not valid.
 The error message seems a bit dated because you notice that it mentions DOS, SUN, SGI, and OSF--all outdated or unused partition types.
-Similar to different languages or dialects, a partition also has to speak to an Operating system, and each operating system does it a bit different because of how particiualr filesystems are architected.
+Similar to different languages or dialects, a partition also has to speak to an Operating system, and each operating system does it a bit different because of how particular filesystems are architected.
 Fortunately this is a simple choice for us as we only need a Linux and a Linux SWAP partition for our uses--the rest are just artifacts of the past.

 ![*sudo fdisk /dev/sdb*](images/Chapter-12/fdisk/fdisk.png "fdisk")